tsykoduk/greg.nokes.name/_posts/2018-3-6-power-of-and.md

 I was sitting in a session about a consultive approach, and the presenter talked about the power of "and" rather then "or".
 <!--more-->

+This really got me thinking about how to apply this to the rest of life